lzixin9/Data-Structures-Code/README.md

 ## Preface
 * All codes are written through learning  [Bilibili](https://www.bilibili.com/video/av21540971?p=5)  video site in China <br>
-* Code files contain a lot of related codes that the author did not involve,  I will organize it into a list and keep updating it later <br>
+* Code files contain a lot of related codes that the author did not involve(For example, `DoubleCycleLinkList`),  I will organize it into a list and keep updating it later <br>
 * Part of the codes are written refers to the author's codes and there are more detailed notes in Chinese and English <br>
 * It needs some time to sort out, I will keep updating! <br>